Peter Heywood: Retirement and death

 Nessy Heywood had died on 25 August 1793, less than a year after Heywood's pardon.
 Heywood's Bounty adversaries John Hallett and Thomas Hayward both died at sea within three years of the court martial; William Bligh served in the battles of Camperdown and Copenhagen before, in 1806, he was appointed Governor of New South Wales.
 He returned to London in 1810 having suffered a further rebellion by local army officers who opposed Bligh's attempts to reform local practices, as well as his rule by fiat; Bligh was again court-martialed and acquitted.
 On his retirement he was promoted to rear admiral; he died in 1817.
 Likewise his Pandora adversaries Edward Edwards died in 1816 and Lt John Larkin died in 1830.
 William Muspratt died in Royal Navy service in 1797 as did James Morrison in 1807.
-Fletcher Christian, who had taken the Bounty to Pitcairn Island and founded a colony there with a group of hard core mutineers and conscripted Tahitians, was killed in September 1793 during a feud.
+Sir John Barrow's book published in 1831, instigated the legend that Fletcher Christian had not died on Pitcairn, but had somehow returned to England and been recognised by Heywood in Plymouth, around 1808–1809.
+It is generally accepted that Christian, who had taken the Bounty to Pitcairn Island and founded a colony there with a group of hard core mutineers and conscripted Tahitians, was killed in 1793 during a feud.
 Christian's last recorded words, supposedly, were "Oh, dear!"